Thepuppetqueen57/rasm/docs/welcome.md

 # Basics
  Firstly we will talk about syntax rules!

- Every line except the last one has to have a semicolon!
+ Every program must have the HALT keyword at the end!

- If the last line has a semicolon it will crash (sorry).
+ If you don't put HALT then it will loop forever!

 # Running a program
  Running a program is easy!